Row of flags from around the world against blue sky

 1. The Department of State releases a Project Menu each term, usually in October and March.
 Each Project Menu lists between 50-100 projects worldwide.

-2. Faculty will have 2-3 weeks to review the Project Menu and submit bids to the Department of State via the UT Austin Diplomacy Lab Coordinator.
+2. Faculty have 2-3 weeks to review the Project Menu and submit bids to the Department of State via the UT Austin Diplomacy Lab Coordinator.
 Faculty can bid on more than one project.
 Keep in mind that students must receive credit for their work, either in the form of an associated course or independent study.

 3. Faculty should expect to hear back about their project bid within 3-4 weeks after submitting.